All Episodes

 No drive-by media coverage at all.

-It was uh obviously covered in Detroit.
+It was obviously covered in Detroit.

-Uh, there's some bloggers who've touched on it, but no drive-by media coverage.
+There's some bloggers who've touched on it.

 Compare this, though, to Mel Gibson.

-This guy is the senior Democrat in the House of Representatives, and would be a commerce committee chairman if these clowns win back the House of Representatives.
+This guy is the senior Democrat in the House of Representatives and would be a Commerce Committee chairman if these clowns win back the House of Representatives.

 Mel Gibson is a Hollywood actor.